swanhong/swanhong.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate advised by Prof. [Jung Hee Cheon](http://www.math.snu.ac.kr/~jhcheon/xe2/) in the Department of Mathematical Sciences at Seoul National University (SNU).
 My major research topics are homomorphic encryption and its applications, including algorithms for homomorphic non-arithmetic operations and privacy-preserving machine learning.
-Additionaly, I am broadly interested in all aspects of cryptography and mathematical problems derived from them.
+Additionally, I am broadly interested in all aspects of cryptography and mathematical problems derived from them.

 I received my Bachelor's degree with Highest Honors from Mathematical Sciences at SNU in 2016.

 ## News and Upcoming Events

-- The paper [[HKC+21]](https://eprint.iacr.org/2021/551.pdf) with title "Efficient Sorting of Homomorphic Encrypted Data with k-way Sorting Network" is now available at ePrint.
+- The paper [[HKC+21]](https://eprint.iacr.org/2021/551.pdf) with the title "Efficient Sorting of Homomorphic Encrypted Data with k-way Sorting Network" is now available at ePrint.

 - My SNU team was chosen as one of the first winners of Track 1 in iDASH 2020 competition! [(link)](http://www.humangenomeprivacy.org/2020/)